 Seasons change.
 And this season I’m in, though messy and overwhelming at times, will pass, too.
 The laundry won’t always be piled so high, the dishes won’t always be overflowing, my kids’ socks won’t always be on the floor … two inches shy from the hamper.
 My girl won’t always be begging me to play doll house with her when I am bone tired.
 My kitchen counters won’t always be sticky.
 My home won’t always be tornado-stricken, echoing with bursts of my kids’ disagreements on certain days… or the sound of my name being called a thousand times within an hour… or the precious sound of their laughter.
 Though I pray my husband and I will grow old and gray together, I sadly realize, I may not always have his hand to hold … or mine for him.
 Life keeps moving, changing and nothing stays.

 And while this kind of makes me want to ball up and sob, this is exactly the hard thing I need to remember, especially when life begins to feel like a daily grind.

 I can think of so many ways I tend to waste my day.
 I can tell you a list of things I worry about that no one will care about in ten years.
 My concerns are real.
 Time does tick.
 Things have to get done.
 My bones do ache.
 But I am saddened by how many gorgeous sunsets I have whizzed by trying to get somewhere.
 I’m ashamed that I can still find myself complaining when I have been blessed with so much beyond what I deserve.

 One day, I know, I will wish all my sweet chaos back again.

 Maybe this is true for you.

 Our days are passing, slipping through our hands.
-And honestly I think, this is part of life’s mystery, urgency, and beauty.
+And honestly I think, this is part of life’s beautiful urgency.

 So let’s take this day and savor it, however imperfect, ordinary and messy.